MediaArea/MediaConch_SourceCode/Documentation/REST.md

 * List of:

+- user:              Integer: a unique id for the user
-- id:                Integer: id given by the Analyze command
+- ids:               Array of integers: ids given by the Analyze command

 ##### Response